The Tabernacle Tour #2

 “Create in me a clean heart, O God, and renew a right spirit within me.”
 (Ps.
 51:10)

-Now we are inside the tabernacle (The Kingdom of God - John 3:3)…
+Now we are inside the tabernacle (Representing the Kingdom of God - John 3:3)…

 Now through Christ, we are born again into a new life (1Peter1:23)…

-It is here in this place that we must now begin to form a comparison between Justification (The previous Lesson) and Sanctification (This Lesson)
+It is here in this place that we must now begin the journey, from the place of Justification (The previous Lesson) to Sanctification (This Lesson)

 Justification